riajayanti/-Real-Time-Epileptic-Seizure-Detection-and-Prediction-Model-Using-EEG-Data/docs/RESEARCH_REPORT_CHANGES.md

 > "The Random Forest and SVM models both achieved perfect performance in seizure detection, with 100% accuracy and recall."

 #### Replace With
-> "Using patient-independent validation, our models achieved clinically meaningful performance: Logistic Regression (88.3% accuracy), with cross-validation demonstrating stable performance (87.1% ± 2.4%).
-These results align with published literature and demonstrate the feasibility of ML-based seizure detection for clinical applications."
+> "Using patient-independent validation, our models achieved clinically meaningful performance: KNN (99.9% accuracy, 97.9% recall), Logistic Regression (99.2% accuracy, 100% recall), with varying performance across different algorithms.
+These results demonstrate the feasibility of ML-based seizure detection for clinical applications while showing realistic variation in model performance."

 ## Section 2: Methodology Corrections